Planning to travel to India? Here are the best places to visit in North India from Delhi, Jaipur, Udaipur, Agra to Jodhpur.

 A quick clarification, the city is divided into two distinct parts: Old Delhi and New Delhi.

 While New Delhi is the imperial city composed of big large streets, beautiful sidewalks and official buildings, Old Delhi is the historical city labyrinthic, noisy and animated, many of the roads are not indicated so take your GPS with you otherwise you will get lost!

 Generally speaking, the city can be hard on the nerves, especially for first-time visitors, so don’t hesitate to escape from time to time to the magnificent gardens.

 While in Delhi, do not miss to visit the Akshardham Temple, Humayun Fall, Jama Masjid Mosque, and Red Fort as they’re some of the best tourist places in North India

-Pink, blue, white and gold.
-The colours of Rajasthan.
+Pink, blue, white, and gold.
+The colors of Rajasthan.